 The Worcester Range - which includes the popular hiking destinations of Stowe Pinnacle and Hunger Mountain - is the quiet side of Stowe where there is room to roam for wildlife and people alike.
 This is Vermont’s most wild and least protected mountain range.
 At Stowe Land Trust, we are working with our community and partners to help keep the Worcesters wild here in Stowe and beyond.

 Learn more about our current projects under the "Keep the Worcesters Wild" Initiative:

 The 750-acre Brownsville-Story Ridge Forest was the last, large tract of unprotected forestland in Stowe.
 It really does have it all: a rich hill farm history, critical wildlife habitat, water quality protection for Moss Glen Brook, possibilities for long-term management for timber and other forest products, and many options for public use and enjoyment.
 Thanks to the outpouring of support from the Stowe area community, the property was conserved on July 30, 2019!

-The Shutesville Hill Wildlife Corridor crosses Route 100 on the Waterbury-Stowe town line and is one of the only largely forested pathway remaining for wildlife to move between the larger habitat blocks found in the Worcester Range to the east and main Green Mountain chain to the west.
-An effort has been underway to study and protect the corridor since 2010.
-What started as an informal collaboration between the Vermont Fish & Wildlife Department and local conservation groups including the Stowe Land Trust and Stowe and Waterbury Conservation Commissions, has grown to include additional key players including the Nature Conservancy, Vermont Land Trust, and Vermont Department of Forests, Parks & Recreation, and Agency of Transportation.
-Click here to learn more about the corridor, partnership, conservation efforts and what you can do to help.
+The Shutesville Hill Wildlife Corridor crosses Route 100 on the Waterbury-Stowe town line and is one of the only largely forested pathways remaining for wildlife to move between the larger habitat blocks found in the Worcester Range to the east and main Green Mountain chain to the west.
+Stowe Land Trust is working with local, statewide, and regional partners to help keep the corridor open and safe.